 Link to Carol Dweck Video

-Another benefit of the coaching relationship is to help identify meaningful milestones, and a reason to pause and reflect to at least acknowledge (if not celebrate), progress along the way.
-It may come as no surprise that many of the leaders we work with are more focused on the next ocean to cross or mountain to climb than on celebrating where they've been.
-However, there is value in the reflection, for when we recognize what we've accomplished and what made it possible, we can more effectively build on that progress to achieve the next milestone.
+Another benefit of the coaching relationship is to identify meaningful milestones; a reason to pause and reflect to acknowledge (and celebrate) progress--for you and your team.
+It may come as no surprise that many of the leaders we work with are more focused on "the next milestone" than on celebrating where they've been.
+The value in the reflection is to identify what made "success" possible and continue refining a custom "playbook" to increase traction and momentum toward the next milestone.

-This also taps our inner motivation as written about by Daniel Pink, who found that our three key motivations are to have a sense of "Autonomy, Mastery and Purpose."
-Our intention is to tap all three of these in our work together, and with and through you, which has the potential to create ever more positive downstream impacts.
-Your personal level of engagement makes all the difference.
+This also taps our inner motivation as written about by Daniel Pink.
+He found that our three key motivations are to have a sense of "Autonomy, Mastery and Purpose."
+Our intention is to tap all three of these in our work.